 As gynecologists, we are your advocates for good health and optimal functioning during all stages of your life.
 Happily, as life expectancy increases, you can anticipate living many years past menopause.
 It’s our hope that these years will be an active, healthy, and fulfilling phase of your life.

-If you would like to learn more about THERMIva or schedule a treatment, please contact Gabby Rivera at The Renewal Center at VPFW: 804-897-2100 ext.
+If you would like to learn more about THERMIva or schedule a treatment, please contact Jessica Kernodle at The Renewal Center at VPFW: 804-897-2100 ext.
 1188, or speak with your VPFW physician.
 Please note that for a limited time only, anyone purchases a THERMIva treatment package will also receive one free THERMIsmooth treatment.